erszcz/msc-thesis/dfly-multiboot.md

     .long   -(MULTIBOOT_HEADER_MAGIC + MULTIBOOT_HEADER_FLAGS)
 ```

-The header itself consists of 3 fields each 4 bytes wide:
+The header itself consists of 3 fields, each 4 bytes wide:

 - the Multiboot header magic number: 0x1BADB002,
 - flags which state what the kernel expects from the bootloader,